KH20/GuessTheYear/README.md

 ## Upcoming Updates
 * ~~Ability for single player mode to give up, or guess a year with feedback if they are correct or not.~~
 * ~~Multiple shot mode (Allows multiple guesses without telling you the year).~~
-* Feedback on how far away from the correct year your guess is - if multiple shot mode is enabled.
+* Feedback on how far away from the correct year your guess is - if feedback mode is enabled.
+* Ability to choose a year range. e.g. Limiting the years to 1980-2021.

 ## Known Bugs
 * The application can sometimes fail if the scraped data isn't returned correctly.
 [FIXED - Data is now local]